As a meditation teacher, I always let my students in on various meditation secrets that can totally transform their practice.

 There is a very specific reason why meditation apps don’t work.
-It’s because they cause your focus to be split.
+It’s because they cause you to split your focus.
 Usually, when we meditate, we focus on one thing (such as the breath).
 But when we use a meditation app there is also the instructor’s voice.
 It is impossible to focus on one thing if you are also focusing on the voice of the meditation teacher in the app.
 And that is why meditation apps don’t work, no matter how much money they make.

 4: Yes, you can meditate the wrong way

 Another comment I hear very often is “You cannot meditate incorrectly.
 It’s just focusing on your breathing.”

 I actually don’t even understand this comment.
 If you couldn’t meditate the wrong way, why did Buddha spend so much time teaching monks how to meditate correctly?
 Why are there in-depth instructions in the sutras?
 If you couldn’t meditate the wrong way, there would be no need for meditation teachers or instructions.

 Yes, you can meditate the wrong way.
 There are mistakes you can make (like forcing your breath, being judgmental about the process, meditating with bad posture, and so on).

 In the early 2000s, the Dalai Lama himself said that “Meditation must be learnt correctly.
 Otherwise, it could do more harm than good”.

 It is entirely possible to meditate wrongly.
 And that is why you need to learn to meditate correctly.